Kannadi Maaligai: Production

 M. R. Radha was paid ₹60000 for acting in the film.
 T. R. Saroja (sister of the film's producer and lead actress T. R. Radharani) also featured in a prominent role.
 Sami, one half of the director duo Sami-Mahesh, worked as screenwriter.
 The film was in black and white, and shot mostly in Hogenakkal by cinematographer Chitti Babu.
-Another shooting location was Gobichettipalayam.
+Other shooting locations were Gobichettipalayam and Bangalore.

 Reception

 Film historian Randor Guy praised Kannaadi Maaligai for its storyline, the cast performances and the cinematography, but noted that it was not successful as it was expected to be.
 The film's Telugu-dubbed version Addala Meda was not successful.